raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

 ---/hint---
 ---/hints---

-- You can then use the same process for all of your other weather readings.
+- You can use the same process for all of your other weather readings.
 If you have an Oracle Weather Station kit, that will produce measurements for ambient & ground temperature, humidity, wind speed, wind direction and gusts, and rainfall.
 Some of these values will need to be converted into the appropriate units, others just need to be rounded.

 --- hints ---
 --- hint ---